MarionMcG/Python-Project-2018/README.md

 If you're using Command Prompt:
 Navigate to the relevant folder using cd command, and run dir to get a list of files in the folder.
 Any python files in this folder can now be run, by typing python NAME.py and pressing Enter.

+    <i>Note: Any calculations will be outputted in your application.
+Graphical representation of the data will open in individual windows, which you must close to move onto the next graph.
+Please ensure you close the final window to complete the program. </i>

-* **Calculations.py -** This program will list calculations in your application.
+* **Calculations.py -** Calculates the max value, min value, range, interquartile range, mean, median, mode, standard deviation and variance for each of the four measurements in the Iris Dataset.
+This program will list calculations in your application.
-* **Hist.py -** This program will display 8 graphs in total.
-The first graph wil open in an individual window which you must close to move onto the next.
-Please ensure you close the final window to exit the program.
+* **Hist.py -** This program will display the distribution of the four measurements in the Iris Dataset.
+There are 8 graphs in total.
+Graphs 5 - 8 display this data along the same intervals of the x and y axes.
-* **Scatter1.py -** When running this program, the relevant calculations will appear in your application when the image of the corresponding scatter diagram opens.
+* **Scatter1.py -** This program displays 6 scatter graphs combining the measurements from the Iris Dataset.On each graph the line of best fit is also plotted.
+It also prints calculations related to correlation: the slope of the line of best fit, the correlation co-efficient, r&sup2 value, and p value.
+When running this program, the relevant calculations will appear in your application when the image of the corresponding scatter diagram opens.
 Please close that window to move onto the next scatter diagram and it's calculations.
-Again please ensure you close the final window before running another program.
-* **Scatter2.py -** This program displays 6 graphs.
-Follow the same procedure as with previous programs.
+* **Scatter2.py -** This program displays the same 6 scatter diagrams as scatter1.py, but these are colored to distinguish between species.

 ## My Analysis of the Iris Dataset

-**Central Tendency and Distribution**
+<h3>Central Tendency and Distribution</h3>
 <table>
  <tr>
   <th>Sepal Length</th>